channable/vaultenv/README.md

 line options, Vaultenv will not choose either way and will report an error.

-In the case they are specified in different configurations, like the address in a file and the port in the command line options, the higher presedent (as defined above) is used for that specific value.
-In this case, this would result in a host of `example.com`, no useage of TLS, due to the `http://` scheme, and a port of `42`.
+In the case they are specified in different configurations, like the address in a file and the port in the command line options, the higher precedent (as defined above) is used for that specific value.
+In this case, this would result in a host of `example.com`, no usage of TLS, due to the `http://` scheme, and a port of `42`.

 Other errors that can happen during parsing are:
 - A non-numeric port in the address, like `http://localhost:my_port`